dcm4che/dcm4chee-arc-cs/docs/networking/config/dcmNetworkConnection.rst

     "
     .. _dcmResponseTimeout:

-    :ref:`Response Timeout <dcmResponseTimeout>`",integer,"Timeout in ms for receive of other outstanding DIMSE RSPs than C-MOVE  or C-GET RSPs; no timeout if absent
+    :ref:`Response Timeout <dcmResponseTimeout>`",integer,"Timeout in ms for receive of outstanding

+	- DIMSE RSPs other than C-MOVE / C-GET RSPs

+	- responses of outgoing HL7 messages

+	- HTTP(S) responses

+	No timeout if absent

     (dcmResponseTimeout)"
     "